 Does your older adult with Alzheimer’s or dementia tell you repeatedly that they want to go home?
 You’re not alone.
 Many caregivers are dealing with this frustrating issue.

-When somebody has Alzheimer’s or dementia, they gradually lose their ability to communicate.
-That means that you can’t always take their words at face value.
+When somebody has dementia, they gradually lose the ability to communicate.
+That means you can’t always take their words at face value.

 It’s natural for caregivers to feel hurt or offended to hear this.
 You’ve done your very best to provide excellent care and a warm, safe environment, but it feels like your senior is rejecting all your hard work.

 For your own peace of mind, it’s important to try not to take it personally.
 Because of the changes in their brain, they may not be able to control what they’re saying or might not be able to find the right words to express their true thoughts.

 What does “I want to go home” really mean?